Chatuchak Market Food Guide: What to Eat at the World's Largest Weekend Market

 8 Best Things to Eat

-1. Coconut Ice Cream — The Chatuchak Icon
+1. Coconut Ice Cream, the Chatuchak Icon

-Served in a halved coconut shell with your choice of toppings — sticky rice, corn, peanuts, palm seeds, or chocolate sprinkles.
+Served in a halved coconut shell with your choice of toppings: sticky rice, corn, peanuts, palm seeds, or chocolate sprinkles.
 The coconut itself is freshly scooped, so the ice cream sits on a bed of real coconut meat.
 Every other stall sells this, but the ones near the Clock Tower have the fastest turnover (fresher product).

-Price: ฿40–60 | Where: Clock Tower area, everywhere in Sections 2–4
+Price: ฿40 to 60 | Where: Clock Tower area, everywhere in Sections 2 to 4

-2. Pad Thai Wok Hei — Section 3
+2. Pad Thai Wok Hei, Section 3

 The pad thai at Chatuchak is cooked over charcoal in massive woks that have built up decades of seasoning.
-The result has wok hei — that smoky, caramelized flavor you literally cannot replicate at home.
+The result has wok hei, that smoky, caramelized flavor you literally cannot replicate at home.
 Order it with prawns, squeeze the lime, add chili flakes.
 Don’t customize beyond that.

-Price: ฿50–80 | Where: Section 3, multiple stalls
+Price: ฿50 to 80 | Where: Section 3, multiple stalls

-3. Mango Sticky Rice in Waffle Bowl — Section 5
+3. Mango Sticky Rice in Waffle Bowl, Section 5

 This stall took the classic mango sticky rice and put it in a crispy waffle bowl with ice cream and coconut cream drizzle.
 It’s engineered for photos, but the mango is perfectly ripe and the sticky rice is properly warm.
 At ฿90, it’s the most expensive dessert in the market and worth every baht.